 8. Friends & Food

 Two friends of mine from high school got married the summer we graduated.
 The wife adopted her new husband’s Islamic Somalian heritage by converting to Islam and adopting Somali culture as her own.
 My fascination with religion and culture led me to many nights at their house reading the Quran and experimenting with Somali recipes back in 2007/2008.

 2017 is no different!
 Shortly after arriving in Chicago, they had me over to cook Somali food with them.
 We made what they kids call “Daddy’s Dish” because it’s my friend’s favorite.
 Makarooni Isku-Karis is a beef rib, shell pasta and fresh tomato sauce dish.
 The final touch of fresh jalapeño hot sauce sets it apart from any beef or pasta dish I’ve ever eaten.
 Good thing we made a lot because I had 3 helpings!

 We caught up at Fattoush, a Middle Eastern restaurant in the south suburbs.
 I ordered a lemon and mint smoothie called “Relax” and the Shawarma Plate.
 There were so many things on the menu I wanted to try, I will definitely be back!

 Earlier this year her travels caught my attention on Instagram.
 A picture of her in the Middle East prompted me to reach out to her.
 Her mother in from Yemen and her father is from Somalia.
-I told her about my extreme interest in visiting the Middle East, especially Iran, a country she has not been to either.
+I told her about my extreme interest in visiting the Middle East.

 I learned more about her travels over lunch.
-What was supposed to be a short work trip turned into several months of exploring overseas!
+She told me that what was supposed to be a short work trip turned into several months of exploring overseas!
 She went to the United Arab Emirates (Dubai and Abu Dhabi), Qatar, Bahrain, Oman, Turkey, Jordan, Kuwait, London, and Germany!

 9. International TEFL Academy